Mistakes

 “You can learn great things from your mistakes when you aren’t busy denying them.” ~Marc Chernoff, Marc & Angel Hack Life

-We wouldn’t be human if we didn’t make mistakes.
-At some point, we’ve all messed things up, made spelling errors, burned the dinner, turned the wrong way, blurted something offensive, and hurt someone’s feelings.
+At some point, we’ve all messed up, made spelling errors, burned the dinner, turned the wrong way on a one-way street, said something offensive, and hurt people’s feelings.
 Nobody leaves this world flawless and error-free.

-Problem is, some people will do anything to avoid admitting a mistake, hoping it will miraculously disappear if they pretend it didn’t happen.
-(Translation: Their self-image is more important than your feelings.)
-Then there are the folks who always manage to screw up a good apology with an elaborate justification of why they made a particular mistake.
-Butt-covering is never as classy or mature as owning your mistakes, saying you’re sorry, and making the repairs.
+But we all know a few folks who will do anything to avoid admitting a mistake, hoping it will miraculously disappear if they pretend it didn’t happen.
+In other words: Their self-image is more important than the feelings or wellbeing of others.
+Then there are the ones who manage to screw up a good apology with an elaborate attempt to justify why or how they made a particular mistake.

+Butt-covering is cowardly.
+We look a lot classier when we admit our screw-ups, apologize, and make the necessary repairs.
 As today’s quote suggests, there’s a valuable lesson in every mistake we make.
-Mistakes are a growth opportunity; a chance to revise or start over.
-We’ll never be perfect, of course, but we can do better. ~CL
+Mistakes are a growth opportunity.
+Nobody’s perfect, of course, but we all have a chance to do better. ~CL